A German Immigrant Girl Shares Her Adventure

 "No, Gertrude, I can not stop tonight," he began as he saw me about to open the gate. " It will be night now before we get to the City."

-"Please me in this, father," I replied, "and I will urge you no farther."
+"Please me in this, Father," I replied, "and I will urge you no further."

-He reluctantly consented, and I went forward and up the steps to the porch, which was nearly hidden by climbing roses and honeysuckles, just then in blossom, filling the premises with their delightful fragrance.
+He reluctantly consented, and I went up the steps to the porch, nearly hidden by climbing roses and honeysuckles, just then in blossom, filling the premises with their delightful fragrance.

 Does not this look comfortable and homelike, father?"
 I chirped when I saw the tears trickle down his face and wished to have him joyful rather than sad.